 sudo add-apt-repository ppa:embrosyn/cinnamon sudo apt update sudo apt install cinnamon

-Note that here I have followed total three commands.
-First one is for adding the PPA repository to system’s source list, 2nd one is for updating the cache of software list, and the last one is for installing the specific software using PPA apt command.
+Note that here I have followed a total of three commands.
+The first one is for adding the PPA repository to the system’s source list, 2nd one is for updating the cache of the software list, and the last one is for installing the specific software using PPA apt command.

 8. Using Synaptic Package Manager

-Synaptic Package Manager is a great alternative to Ubuntu software center.
+Synaptic Package Manager is a great alternative to the Ubuntu software center.
 It can help you to install various software in Ubuntu Linux.
-You can install Synaptic Package Manager from the Ubuntu software center or use command line tool.
+You can install Synaptic Package Manager from the Ubuntu software center or use the command-line tool.
 Run the below command to install it:

 sudo apt-get install synaptic